Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 • Watch for other worrisome symptoms like fever, vomiting, blood, decreased appetite, or crying/pain with pooping.

-• Seek medical attention if the smell persists for more than 1-2 days, if the baby seems ill, or if additional symptoms appear.
+• Seek medical attention if smell persists more than 1-2 days, if baby seems ill, or additional symptoms appear.

 • Probiotic drops can help restore healthy gut flora after antibiotic use.
 Consult your pediatrician.